-The Central Library of Bapatla Engineering College, one of the biggest Libraries in the state has been playing a vital role as information centre catering to the academic and learning needs of the students& faculty.
+The Central Library of Bapatla Engineering College, one of the biggest Libraries in the state with 22,000 Sq feet has been playing a vital role as information centre catering to the academic and learning needs of the students & faculty.
+The Library received Best Library Award Four times from Acharya Nagarjuna University.